ebond07/final_project_front_end/README.md

 ### Running the Project

-To run the project you must open both the back-end and the front-end folders on their respective softwares.
-Then for the front-end you must install the node modules using "npm install" if you do not have the correct modules for the project.
-Then for the back-end you will have to run the application within IntelliJ.
+For the front-end you must install the node modules using "npm install" if you do not have the correct modules for the project.

 From then you can use the front-end as you wish.

 ### Challenges Faced

-There were major challenges faced while developing the project.
-Firstly, I was not able to implement a get request for getting the data which has been posted to the server.
-I was not making a proper request and as such was receivingn an error every time I tried to.
-Secondly, I could not figure out how to implement a put request for updating the days as I was not able to figure out how to obtain the id of the day the user wished to update and within which week it was and then update it.
+I faced challenges regarding creating the exact layout that I wanted to for the boxes.
+Using the div styling was something that took quite a bit of research for me to have exactly the way that I envisioned it.

-Both these requests I would really like to implement in the future as they are necessary for the project to be 100% functional.
-At the moment, the project is only about 75% functional.
+In the future I would like

 ## Design